kevinding0218/InterviewDocuments/Q and A/AWS.md

 #### EC2 Load Balancer
 - LB is esstially a router instance that provides a stable endpoint to reliaby send your users and set DNS entries to.
 - LB will track of which IPs are available and send users to them efficiently
+- HTTP on Port 80 & HTTPS on Port 443
 -
 #### Relational Database Service (RDS)
 - a collection of AWS services for managed relational databases, it's managed because AWS takes care of